ASchneidman/odml_labs/lab6/lab6_projects.md

 Group name:
 ---
-Group members present in lab today:
+Group members present in lab today: Alex, Bassam, Navya

 1: Plan
 ----
 1. What is your plan for today, and this week?

+We plan on starting some of the implementations of the privacy preserving techniques specified in the last lab.

-2. How will each group member contribute towards this plan?
+3. How will each group member contribute towards this plan?

+Bassam began implemented the random projection technique.
+Alex began working on real time diarization with Rezemblyzer.
+Navya worked on the implementation of some diarization extensions (multiple speakers in one segment).

 2: Execution
 ----